tomduck/pandoc-comments/README.md

 Python  is required.
 Install pandoc-comments using `python setup.py install`.
 This can be made available via `pip` on request.

 Block comments are declared in markdown documents by using a percent sign (%) at the beginning of a paragraph.
-Percent signs may be used on subsequent lines but have no additional effect.
+Percent signs used on subsequent lines of a paragraph may be used but have no additional effect.
 For example, see [demo.md].
 Inline comments are not supported.
-Comments in YAML metadata are not supported.
+Pandoc metadata blocks are not processed by this filter.

 Processing [demo.md] with `pandoc -s --filter pandoc-comments` gives output in [md], [pdf], [tex], and [html] formats.
 Notice that comments are stripped from all output files.